guilhermeotsu/dotfiles/README.md

 # My person dotfiles for neovim

-I use this to dotnet, js, etc.
+I use this to dotnet, js, etc..

 ## What i use
 - [i3:](https://github.com/i3/i3) workspaces goood, i feeling like parkour